Waterdragen/BrawlCV/README.md

 # How to use:
 double click BrawlCV.exe on Windows <br />
 run BrawlCV.exe with Wine on Mac OS <br />
+# Inspired by:
+Ryosuke Okuhata @Brawl Share for Brawl Stars